May 29, 2021

 Design Style

-Your design style should be consistent through every interaction a customer has with you, whether that be on your website, your social media profiles, and your marketing.
+Your design style should be consistent through every interaction a customer has with you, including on your website, your social channels, and through your marketing.
 It's essential to know what you want customers to think about your brand through your brand style.
 Do you want your businesses to look confident?
 High-end?
 Trustful?
 This can be portrayed through using the right colours, icons and imagery, but first, you must understand what you are trying to portray.

 Ask yourself:

-• Is there a design style or ethic that is common to your industry?
+• Is there a design style that is common to your industry?

 • How would you describe the style of your businesses in a few words?